 University Withdrawal Credit Policy

 The distribution formula for the institutional refund to the Federal Student Financial Aid program will be calculated according to federal regulations.
 Any refund due will be issued within 45 days after the date that the university was first notified of the withdrawal.
-Examples of university refund policies are available upon request in Student Academic & Financial Services.
+Examples of university refund policies are available upon request in Student Financial Services.

 If a student withdraws from the university within a 16-week semester or an 8-week session within the semester